Rightlight6 Room lighting audit

 What the audit needs

-What should stay minimal
+What stays minimal